 Meteor: S1 can almost already permanently apply a DEF debuff to a single target (ST), so the talent simply gives Meteor a faster debuff switch to another target.
 Her S2 AoE DEF debuff then became much more feasible instead.
 Improvement

-May S1: lacks the amazing, strong, and controllable ST crowd control of S2 which is what you should want from May (there’s a reason Silvergun barely uses her S1).
+May S1: lacks the amazing, strong, and controllable ST crowd control of S2 which is what you should want from May (there’s a reason Silvergun barely uses her S1, fun fact: even with just half the normal SP recovery rate, effectively doubled SP cost for Auto Recovery skill, he still uses May S2).
 But with Arch, it can now (almost) permanently inflict Sluggish on a ST, something her S2 cannot do.
 It still can’t stun and is technically not controllable, but I do know how people feel about RNG skills, so S1 becomes slightly better than S2.
 S1 Improvement

 Jessica S1: lacks utility over her S2 and the DPS is worse than Kroos until E2 and masteries.
 Check below for statement